TabithaChelagat/COVID-19_SQL_Portfolio_Project/README.md

 ![Screenshot (202)](https://github.com/tabby1307/COVID-19_Portfolio_Project/assets/112205355/b4db941d-5123-451b-ac86-1392d08055e4)

-The provided data offers insights into the COVID-19 impact on various countries, including their highest infection counts, percent population infected, and total population.

-*Key observations*:
+*Summary of findings*

 - Countries like Andorra, Montenegro, and Czechia have experienced relatively high infection rates, with percentages of the population infected surpassing 15%.

-Larger nations such as the United States, Brazil, and India, while having high absolute infection counts, exhibit lower percentages of the population infected, likely due to their large population sizes.
+- Larger nations such as the United States, Brazil, and India, while having high absolute infection counts, exhibit lower percentages of the population infected, likely due to their large population sizes.

 - Larger populations, such as India, Indonesia, and Pakistan, have substantial absolute numbers of cases despite lower infection rates per capita.

-This summary underscores the diverse impact of COVID-19 on different countries, influenced by factors such as population density, healthcare infrastructure, and public health measures implemented.
+- This summary underscores the diverse impact of COVID-19 on different countries, influenced by factors such as population density, healthcare infrastructure, and public health measures implemented.

-Lastly, I analyzed the *monthly infection rate per country* focusing on the United States, United Kingdom, China, India and Mexico.
+***4. Monthly infection rate per country***-*Focusing on the United States, United Kingdom, China, India and Mexico*

 ![Screenshot (203)](https://github.com/tabby1307/COVID-19_Portfolio_Project/assets/112205355/a4bb7761-c0a0-4e5c-b251-9c450978127f)